 When you are pregnant or have a baby, your hormones and mood can change without warning.
 Many women are sad, irritable, or tearful for a few days after giving birth.
-For some women, feelings of sadness and hopelessness don't go away.
-This is called postpartum depression, and it's treatable.
+For some women, feelings of sadness, anger, or hopelessness don't go away.
+This is called postpartum depression.
+It's both common and treatable.

 Changing hormones bring on postpartum depression, but you are more likely to experience it if you:

 - Have had depression or postpartum depression before

 - Don't have enough support from your partner, family, or friends